robertoalonsotrillo/MetaBow_MediaPipe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About MetaBow-MediaPipe

-MetaBow Postural analysis aims to provide a computer vision based approach to assist violin learning.
+MetaBow Postural analysis provides a computer-vision-based tool to assist violin learning.
 This project detects and tracks angles between key body points in real time.

 ### Built With